ashrf288/data-structures-and-algorithms/python/challenges/pseudo_queue/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->

+1-  Keep 2 stacks, let's call them head and tail you will be
+     able to push to the head stack and pop from the tail stack

+2-  Enqueue:
+           Push the new element onto head stac

+3-   Dequeue:
+          If tail_stack is empty, refill it by popping each element from head stack and pushing it onto tail stack Pop and return the top element from tailstack Using this method, each element will be in each stack exactly once - meaning each element will be pushed twice and popped twice, giving amortized constant time operations.

 # unit tests link

 ![](tests/test_psudo_queue.py)